Battle of Monte Cassino: Destruction of the abbey

-On 11 February 1944, the acting commander of the 4th Indian Division, Brigadier Dimoline, requested a bombing raid.
-Tuker reiterated again his case from a hospital bed in Caserta, where he was suffering a severe attack of a recurrent tropical fever.
-Freyberg transmitted his request on 12 February.
+On 11 February 1944, the acting commander of the 4th Indian Division, Brigadier General Dimoline (usually the Commander Royal Artillery in 4th Indian), requested a bombing raid.
+Tuker reiterated his case again from a hospital bed in Caserta, where he was suffering a severe attack of a recurrent rheumatoid arthritis.
+Freyberg transmitted his request on 12 February for fighter bombers armed with 1,000 lb bombs.
 The request, however, was greatly expanded by air force planners and probably supported by Eaker and Devers, who sought to use the opportunity to showcase the abilities of U.S. Army air power to support ground operations.
-Clark and his chief of staff Major General Alfred Gruenther remained unconvinced of the "military necessity".
+Clark and his chief of staff, Major General Alfred Gruenther, remained unconvinced of the "military necessity".
 When handing over the U.S. II Corps position to the New Zealand Corps, Brigadier General J.A.
-Butler, deputy commander of U.S. 34th Division, had said "I don't know, but I don't believe the enemy is in the convent.
+Butler, deputy commander of the U.S. 34th Division, said, "I don't know, but I don't believe the enemy is in the convent.
 All the fire has been from the slopes of the hill below the wall".
-Finally Clark, "who did not want the monastery bombed", pinned down the Commander-in-Chief Allied Armies in Italy, Alexander, to take the responsibility: "I said, 'You give me a direct order and we'll do it,' and he did."
+Finally, Clark, "who did not want the monastery bombed", pinned down the Commander-in-Chief Allied Armies in Italy, Alexander, to take the responsibility: "I said, 'You give me a direct order and we'll do it,' and he did."

-The bombing mission in the morning of 15 February 1944 involved 142 Boeing B-17 Flying Fortress heavy bombers followed by 47 North American B-25 Mitchell and 40 Martin B-26 Marauder medium bombers.
-In all they dropped 1,150 tons of high explosives and incendiary bombs on the abbey, reducing the entire top of Monte Cassino to a smoking mass of rubble.
+The bombing mission in the morning of 15 February 1944 involved 142 Boeing B-17 Flying Fortress heavy bombers, followed by 47 North American B-25 Mitchell and 40 Martin B-26 Marauder medium bombers.
+In all, they dropped 1,150 tonnes of high explosives and incendiary bombs on the abbey, reducing the entire summit of Monte Cassino to a smoking mass of rubble.
 Between bomb runs, the II Corps artillery pounded the mountain.
 Many Allied soldiers and war correspondents cheered as they observed the spectacle.
-Eaker and Devers watched; Juin was heard to remark "no, they'll never get anywhere this way."
+Eaker and Devers watched; Juin was heard to remark, "no, they'll never get anywhere this way."
 Clark and Gruenther refused to be on the scene and stayed at their headquarters.
-That same afternoon and the next day an aggressive follow-up of artillery and a raid by 59 fighter bombers wreaked further destruction.
+That same afternoon and the next day, an aggressive follow-up of artillery and a raid by 59 fighter bombers wreaked further destruction.
 The German positions on Point 593 above and behind the monastery were untouched.